filipinascimento/workshop-netviz/README.md

 Except for part 1, some programming skills and knowledge on the involved technologies (Python for part 2 and Javascript/HTML for part 3) are recommend for anyone following following and reproducing the hands-on tutorials.

+**The tutorial files will be uploaded a few hours before the workshop**

 ## Standalone tools
 This session will cover some of the most used network visualization tools out there.